Cyfrin/moccasin/moccasin/msig_cli/README.md

 - [x] Implement `tx_broadcast` for transaction execution
 - [x] Add unit and integration tests for new features
 - [x] Add more owners and a threshold while deploying locally
-- [ ] Display SafeTx internal transactions in pretty_print
+- [x] Display SafeTx internal transactions in pretty_print
 - [ ] Add support for ERC20 transfers and raw data internal transactions
+- [ ] Add proper typing to prompts and functions
 - [ ] Improve function parameter type handling (arrays, bytes, etc.)
 - [ ] Improve test suite and add more scenarios
 - [ ] Consider adding `sign` to sign simple messages in the future